by Paula Bosse

 2. ART BUILDING, Fair Park, designed by Hubbell & Greene.
 Known as the Art & Ladies’ Textile Building when it was erected in 1908, this domed building gave Dallas its first public art museum.
 No longer would the 14 paintings owned by the Dallas Art Association (including works by Childe Hassam and Robert Henri) be relegated to being displayed (when staff was available) in a room in the public library.
 The building was initially built as a nod to “ladies” and was the place where textile crafts and artworks were displayed during the State Fair (Texas artist Julian Onderdonk was given the task of beating the bushes in New York City for works to be loaned for display in this building during the fair).
 The art gallery was set in the rotunda — a sort of gallery within a gallery — while textiles and other exhibits were shown in the outer area of the octagonal building.
 One interesting bit of trivia about the construction of this building is that it was built largely of cement blocks — 70,000, according to newspaper reports.
 In order to facilitate construction, a “cement block plant” was set up on the grounds in Fair Park, turning out hundreds of blocks a day, which were then laid out to “season” in the sun.
 (Incidentally, this building was under construction during the historic flood of 1908 — which the newspaper refers to as “the recent high water,” and the bad weather was slowing the construction process.)
 The building is no longer standing, but it seems to have lasted at least through the end of 1956.
 It stood just inside the Parry Avenue entrance, to the left, next to the Coliseum (now the Women’s Building) — the site is now occupied by a parking lot directly behind the D.A.R. house.
 (See it on a 1921 Sanborn map, here.)

 3. CENTRAL FIRE STATION, 2012 Main Street (adjoining the Municipal Building), designed by Lang & Witchell.
 When Adolphus Busch acquired the land Dallas’ City Hall and central fire station sat on (in order to build his Adolphus Hotel), there was a sudden springing to action to build new homes for both displaced entities.
-The new location for the firehouse was in a building facing Main, adjacent to the new Municipal Building — when it became the headquarters for the Dallas Fire Department in 1913, the already-standing two-story building was remodeled, and a third floor was added.
+The new location for the firehouse was in an already-standing building facing Main, adjacent to the new Municipal Building — it became the new headquarters for the Dallas Fire Department in 1913.
 It was, I believe, the first Dallas firehouse built without horse stalls, as it housed only motorized firefighting vehicles.
 The building’s use as a fire station ended in the 1920s; it was thereafter used by other municipal offices: for a while in the 1930s its third floor was used as a women’s jail, and for many years it was the site of Dallas’ corporation court.
 It looks like the building is still there, but I’m unsure of its current use.
 (See it on a 1921 Sanborn map, here.)

 Dallas Firefighters Museum, via Portal to Texas History